box/developer.box.com/content/guides/metadata/5-queries/6-indexes.md

   We expect this limit to be raised but not to be eliminated in the future.
 </Message>

+## Limitations

+To maintain consistency & availability of the Metadata service for all customers, we have a few Query scale limitations.

+* Indexes per Template: Up to 5 indexes/template can be created
+* Field in each index: Each template can have up to 5 fields indexed for filtering

 ## Request an index

 <Message info>